Behind the camera: Thomas E. Franklin of The Bergen Record

 This picture of three Firefighter raising the American flag at the site of the WTC attacks is one of the most famous images from 911.
-Shot by Thomas E. Franklin, of The Bergen Record, the photo first appeared on Sept 12, 2001 under the title, Ground Zero Spirit.
+Shot by Thomas E. Franklin, of The Bergen Record, the photo first appeared on Sept 12, 2001, under the title, Ground Zero Spirit.
 The paper also put it on the Associated Press wire and it appeared on the covers of several newspapers around the world.
-Due to its subject, raising flag during important American historical events, this photo has often been compared to the famous Flag on Iwo Jima photograph taken by Joe Rosenthal during World War II.
+Due to its subject, raising the flag during important American historical events, this photo has often been compared to the famous Flag on Iwo Jima photograph taken by Joe Rosenthal during World War II.
 The photo which was distributed worldwide was a finalist in 2002 for the Pulitzer Prize in breaking news photography.

 Getting to Ground Zero

-Thomas E. Franklin started his day like any other arriving at the, The Bergen Record, at 8 a.m. to start his day.
-When news that a plane had hit the WTC spread through the office, Franklin headed down to the river front across from New York.
+Thomas E. Franklin started his day like any other arriving at The Bergen Record, at 8 a.m. to start his day.
+When news that a plane had hit the WTC spread through the office, Franklin headed down to the riverfront across from New York.
 When he arrived he started taking pictures of ferries carrying the wounded from the city and a triage area being set up on the shore.
 It wasn’t just another story for Franklin as his brother worked close to the WTC and while taking pictures he, “scanning the faces in Jersey City, hoping that I would see my brother.”
 It wasn’t until later in the day that he was able to contact his brother and make sure he was OK.

 Around noon, the police started to restrict access to the city, but Franklin was able to tag along with another photographer, John Wheeler, who had convinced police to them take a tugboat to New York.
-While wandering around taking pictures of carnage, he met up with James Nachtwey, a Pulitzer-prize winning photojournalist.
+While wandering around taking pictures of the carnage, he met up with James Nachtwey, a Pulitzer-prize winning photojournalist.
 Around 5 p.m. the two decided to take a break and while eating Franklin noticed three firefighters with a flag.
 Thomas Franklin recalls what happened next,

 I would I say was 150 yards away when I saw the firefighters raising the flag.
 They were standing on a structure about 20 feet above the ground.
-This was a long lens picture: there was about 100 yards between the foreground and background, and the long lens would capture the enormity of the rubble behind them … I made the picture standing underneath what may have been one of the elevated walkways, possibly the one that had connected the World Trade plaza and the World Financial Center.
+This was a long lens picture: there was about 100 yards between the foreground and background, and the long lens would capture the enormity of the rubble behind them … I made the picture standing underneath what may have been one of the elevated walkways, possibly the one that had connected the World Trade Plaza and the World Financial Center.
 As soon as I shot it, I realized the similarity to the famous image of the Marines raising the flag at Iwo Jima.

 The photograph captured the Brooklyn-based firefighters George Johnson of Rockaway Beach and Dan McWilliams of Long Island (both from Ladder 157), and Billy Eisengrein of Staten Island (Rescue 2) running up the flag on an existing flag pole located on West St. The firefighters had been digging through the rubble around WTC 7 when they where pulled out as the building was about to collapse.
 While evacuating McWilliams saw a yacht in the harbor, Star of America, running an American flag and an empty flag pole sticking out of the wreckage on West St. He grabbed the flag from the yacht and together with Johnson walked toward the flagpole.
-The third fire fighter, Eisengrein, saw what they where doing and offered to lend a hand.
+The third firefighter, Eisengrein, saw what they were doing and offered to lend a hand.
 As they scrambled up the debris Franklin aimed his long lens in their direction, catching what would soon be an Iconic Image.

-911 still hovers over us
+911 still hovers over us – Thomas Franklin

 Where are they now